Overpseudoprimes, Mersenne Numbers and Wieferich primes: Introduction

-In our paper we by a natural way introduce a new class $\mathbb{S}$ of pseudoprimes and show that it contains those and only those odd numbers $n$ for which $h(n)$ is invariant of all divisors $d>1$ of $n$.
-In particular, it contains all composite Mersenne numbers and, at least, squares of all Wieferich primes [6].
-We give a generalization to arbitrary base $a>1$ as well.
+In our paper, we in a natural way introduce a new class $\mathbb{S}$ of pseudoprimes and show that it contains those and only those odd numbers $n$ for which $h(n)$ is invariant of all divisors $d>1$ of $n$.
+In particular, it contains all composite Mersenne numbers and, at least, squares of all Wieferich primes \cite{6}.
+We also give a generalization to arbitrary base $a>1.$